HypeCheck

 Absorption & Bioavailability

 Unknown for oral use.
-Topical absorption is not characterized in the provided studies; it functions primarily at the skin surface level.
+Topically, it functions at the skin surface level; no absorption data provided in the studies.

 Red Flags to Watch For

-• Animal study found neurobehavioral changes and altered neurotransmitter levels at high oral doses — oral safety in humans is not established from the provided data
+• Animal study at high oral doses (84 mg/kg) showed neurobehavioral changes — oral safety in humans is not established from the provided evidence

-• When used as a preservative blend (gluconolactone + sodium benzoate), it may affect collagen production in skin fibroblasts at certain concentrations
+• When used as a preservative blend (gluconolactone + sodium benzoate), effects on skin collagen and fibroblasts require monitoring

-• IPL (light therapy) outperformed topical gluconolactone serum for overall rosacea improvement — it is not a replacement for medical procedures in moderate-to-severe cases
+• IPL phototherapy outperformed topical gluconolactone for overall facial appearance in rosacea — it is not a substitute for medical procedures

 Products Containing Gluconolactone